Skip to content

 1. Tamper-evident.
 Every row is hash-chained.
 A row deleted out of band breaks the chain and shows up in the next audit export.

 2. Time-bounded link.
 The magic-link token is valid only from 90s before booking start until 90 minutes after end.
-Outside that window the link is a 410 Gone — no half-stale tokens floating around.
+Outside that window the link is a 410 Gone, with no half-stale tokens floating around.

 3. Privacy-by-default.
 Visitor emails and phone numbers are stored with a 90-day retention by default.
 Configurable per-tenant; many operators shorten to 30.
 After expiry, only the audit-row metadata (room/time/host) remains.